 Projects - find out about the types of projects that your local Lions Club is doing.
 Like what you see?
 Get involved!

-People join Lions because they want to use their energy, intellect, creativity, commitment and enthusiasm to help the needy.
+People join Lions because they want to use their energy, intellect, creativity, commitment and enthusiasm to help the needy in their community.

 Oscar the Brave - Vehicle Project